use-pico/pico/packages/cls/README.md

 ### 6.3 `use(sub)` <a id="63-use-method"></a>

-Provides type-safe assignment of compatible CLS instances.
+Provides type-safe assignment of compatible cls instances.

 **Parameters:**
-- `sub`: A CLS instance that must be derived from the current instance
+- `sub`: A cls instance that must be derived from the current instance

-**Returns:** The current CLS instance for chaining
+**Returns:** The current cls instance for chaining

 **Example:**
 ```typescript